 5. Bona fide loans, up to $100.00, shall be exempted from income provided that:

-i) They are used for essential need items not provided by General Assistance.
+They are used for essential need items not provided by General Assistance.
 Note that a loan shall be exempted only once for each different essential need item.

-ii) Written proof is obtained by the applicant/recipient that the loan must be repaid; and
+Written proof is obtained by the applicant/recipient that the loan must be repaid; and